zkxs/simple-crosshair-overlay/README.md

    and exiting the program once will create it.
 2. Change hotkeys in the `key_bindings` section by referencing the Keycode values defined in [keycode.rs](src/hotkey/keycode.rs)

+## Notes

+Simple Crosshair Overlay supports 0.5 pixel alignment with the default crosshair by scaling it to an even or odd size.
+If this sounds nonsensical, I've written [a quick explanation of this concept](docs/crosshair-alignment.md).
+If you're using a custom PNG crosshair, then providing the correct even/odd size is up to you.

 ## Installing from Source

 1. [Install Rust](https://www.rust-lang.org/tools/install)